jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Yes."

 I turn the page.
 "Loggers wanted.
-New Hampshire forests.
+Quebec forests.
 Strong men earn two dollars a day.
 Winter work."

 "Two dollars."

-Our boy bangs the nail into the toy lumber.
-He has discovered something.
+Our boy is beside his father, at the window, banging on the frame with his hammer.
 He laughs.

 A train whistle blows.
 Then another.
 The sound never stops.
 Bells from factories.
 Wheels on rails.
 Horses on streets.
 Even from our little apartment.
 The city is huge.

 "We could stay here," he says.
-"Our people are here.
-The work is here.
-You have nursing.
-I have my hands.
-Maybe repairmen will be hired soon."

-I reply "We could go anywhere, California, Oregon, Texas.
-They are building railroads, farms, cities, ranches.
-There is better out there.
+"This apartment is old.
+Neglected.
+I can fix the faucet, the room fans, install new hardwood.
+Our people are here.
+I have daily work here.
+You will be a nurse soon.
+You keep me healthy.
+Maybe I get repairmen contract."

+I reply "I read the papers everyday.
+The world is changing.
+It's so big.
+We could go anywhere, Detroit, Moscow, Argentina, even Japan!
+We are building railroads, ranches, mills, factories, power stations!
+Everyone has fresh clothes.
+Full plates.
+Good shoes.
+Anyone can do anyting!
 No politics like home.
-No soot like here.

-Silence.
+My husband is sealing the window.
+Our boy helps him push in the rubber.
+Ruffling noises come from the alley.

 "Of course, still raccoons everywhere."

 We laugh.
 He reaches across the table.
 Takes my hand.
 "Then where do we go?"

 I smile.
 Take the paper.
 Move my finger down, then stop.

-The boy bangs his blocks.
-One sound, then another.
-He is finding the rhythm.
-He is working like his father.

 My husband nods.